tomgx/discord-bot/README.md

+# reddit image grabbing discord bot
-# very inconsistent, but works by grabbing the image tag on your subreddit of choice.
+very inconsistent, but works by grabbing the image tag on your subreddit of choice.
-discord bot
+## command
+!r subreddit_name